Using the world as a Classroom

 A NURTURING, PERSONALIZED, AND INCLUSIVE CULTURE

-IAA nurtures a safe, supportive environment that encourages creative exploration and recognizes failure as a first step in learning.
+Wildlands School nurtures a safe, supportive environment that encourages creative exploration and recognizes failure as a first step in learning.
 Education is personalized, inquiry-driven and standards-based, recognizing every student’s individual needs in a personalized plan for academic, social, and emotional growth.
-IAA is inclusive and recognizes diverse learners with varying backgrounds, life experiences, and ability levels; diverse educational experiences are designed in partnership with community professionals, local businesses, organizations.
+Wildlands is inclusive and recognizes diverse learners with varying backgrounds, life experiences, and ability levels; diverse educational experiences are designed in partnership with community professionals, local businesses, organizations.